Chapter 13: Logical Operations

 ANDing vs TESTing

 If you have been browsing around at various ARM64 code on the internet, you may have seen the tst (Test) instruction.
-This instruction preforms a Logical AND and updates the condition flags for any subsequent conditional branch, but it discards the result.
+This instruction performs a Logical AND and updates the condition flags for any subsequent conditional branch, but it discards the result.
 This allows you to not have to use a scratch register.

 Example (check if w13 is odd or even)